pahen/madge/README.md

 * Works for JavaScript (AMD, CommonJS, ES6 modules) and CSS preprocessors (Sass, Stylus)
 * NPM installed dependencies are excluded by default (can be enabled in config)
 * All core Node.js modules (assert, path, fs, etc) are excluded
-* Get default file to scan from package.json (bin or main)

 Read the [changelog](CHANGELOG.md) for latest changes.